Research areas

 Applications

-- Security: network intrusion detection and response, downing rogue drones
+- Cyber security: Network intrusion detection and response, downing rogue drones

 Below is a list of areas that I have worked or have been working in, along with a short description, representative publications and code.